FeatureBaseDB/www/content/blog/processing-genomes.md

 ![Genome model simple](/img/blog/processing-genomes/genome-model-simple.png)
 *Genome data model*

 With 3 billion base pairs, we end up with 12 billion columns, and one row per sample.
-The combination of index width and [`slice width`](../docs/glossary/#slicewidth) affects parallel performance, as well as the number of open files.
+In Pilosa, the combination of index width and [`slice width`](../docs/glossary/#slicewidth) affects parallel performance, as well as the number of open files.
 We took this opportunity to experiment with the slice width and found that increasing from our default size of 2<sup>20</sup> to 2<sup>23</sup> was a good balance.

 Sequenced genomes are the main entity in the index, but we can do more than that!
 For example, base pairs on chromosome 1 are all stored in the first billion or so columns (chromosome 1 is about 250M base pairs long).
 We can store a special "mask" bitmap that is all ones for those columns, and zero elsewhere.
 Do this for each of the 25 chromosomes (1-22, X, Y, and mitochondrial), and you gain the ability to select only base pairs on a given chromosome.
 Similarly, any gene that lives in a known region on a chromosome can be given a mask bitmap.

 Up to this point we have been describing DNA as one long string of data, but in reality DNA is tightly wrapped and compacted around nucleosomes.
-The specifics of this compacting allows for each cell type to have different characteristics by "opening" and "closing" specific portions of the DNA.
+The specifics of this compacting allow for each cell type to have different characteristics by "opening" and "closing" specific portions of the DNA.
 We can use "cell type masks" to represent which regions of the genome are "open" in each cell type, allowing us to compare different tissue types against each other (such as normal and cancerous tissue) to understand how changes in the DNA landscape might be contributing to disease!

 ![Genome model details](/img/blog/processing-genomes/genome-model-details.png)
 *More genome bitmap tricks*